 - Initialization of the secure world, for example exception vectors, control registers and interrupts for the platform. - Library support for CPU specific reset and power down sequences.
-This includes support for errata workarounds and the latest Arm DynamIQ CPUs. - Drivers to enable standard initialization of Arm System IP, for example Generic Interrupt Controller (GIC), Cache Coherent Interconnect (CCI), Cache Coherent Network (CCN), Network Interconnect (NIC) and Trust-Zone Controller (TZC). - A generic SCMI driver to interface with conforming power controllers, for example the Arm System Control Processor (SCP). - SMC (Secure Monitor Call) handling, conforming to the SMC Calling Convention using an EL3 runtime services framework. - PSCI library support for CPU, cluster and system power management use-cases.
-This library is pre-integrated with the AArch64 EL3 Runtime Software, and is also suitable for integration with other AArch32 EL3 Runtime Software, for example an AArch32 Secure OS. - A minimal AArch32 Secure Payload (SP\MIN) to demonstrate PSCI library integration with AArch32 EL3 Runtime Software. - Secure Monitor library code such as world switching, EL1 context management and interrupt routing.
-When a Secure-EL1 Payload (SP) is present, for example a Secure OS, the AArch64 EL3 Runtime Software must be integrated with a Secure Payload Dispatcher (SPD) component to customize the interaction with the SP. - A Test SP and SPD to demonstrate AArch64 Secure Monitor functionality and SP interaction with PSCI. - SPDs for the OP-TEE Secure OS, NVIDIA Trusted Little Kernel and Trusty Secure OS. - A Trusted Board Boot implementation, conforming to all mandatory TBBR requirements.
-This includes image authentication, Firmware Update (or recovery mode), and packaging of the various firmware images into a Firmware Image Package (FIP). - Pre-integration of TBB with the Arm CryptoCell product, to take advantage of its hardware Root of Trust and crypto acceleration services.
+This includes support for errata workarounds and the latest Arm DynamIQ CPUs. - Drivers to enable standard initialization of Arm System IP, for example Generic Interrupt Controller (GIC), Cache Coherent Interconnect (CCI), Cache Coherent Network (CCN), Network Interconnect (NIC) and TrustZone Controller (TZC). - Secure Monitor library code such as world switching, EL2/EL1 context management and interrupt routing. - SMC (Secure Monitor Call) handling, conforming to the SMC Calling Convention using an EL3 runtime services framework. - PSCI library support for CPU, cluster and system power management use-cases.
+This library is preintegrated with the AArch64 EL3 Runtime Software, and is also suitable for integration with other AArch32 EL3 Runtime Software, for example an AArch32 Secure OS. - A generic SCMI driver to interface with conforming power controllers, for example the Arm System Control Processor (SCP). - A minimal AArch32 Secure Payload (SP_MIN) to demonstrate PSCI library integration with AArch32 EL3 Runtime Software. - Secure partition manager dispatcher(SPMD) with following two configurations: - S-EL2 SPMC implementation, widely compliant with FF-A v1.1 EAC0 and initial support of FF-A v1.2.

-- Reliability, Availability, and Serviceability (RAS) functionality, including - A Secure Partition Manager (SPM) to manage Secure Partitions in Secure-EL0, which can be used to implement simple management and security services. - An SDEI dispatcher to route interrupt-based SDEI events. - An Exception Handling Framework (EHF) that allows dispatching of EL3 interrupts to their registered handlers, to facilitate firmware-first error handling. - A dynamic configuration framework that enables each of the firmware images to be configured at runtime if required by the platform.
+- EL3 SPMC implementation, compliant with a subset of FF-A v1.1 EAC0. - Support for Arm CCA based on FEAT_RME which supports authenticated boot and execution of RMM with the necessary routing of RMI commands as specified in RMM Beta 0 Specification. - A Test SP and SPD to demonstrate AArch64 Secure Monitor functionality and SP interaction with PSCI. - SPDs for the OP-TEE Secure OS, NVIDIA Trusted Little Kernel, Trusty Secure OS and ProvenCore Secure OS. - A Trusted Board Boot implementation, conforming to all mandatory TBBR requirements.
+This includes image authentication, Firmware recovery, Firmware encryption and packaging of the various firmware images into a Firmware Image Package (FIP). - Measured boot support with PoC to showcase its interaction with firmware TPM (fTPM) service implemneted on top of OP-TEE. - Support for Dynamic Root of Trust for Measurement (DRTM). - Following firmware update mechanisms available: - PSA Firmware Update (PSA FWU) - TBBR Firmware Update (TBBR FWU) - Reliability, Availability, and Serviceability (RAS) functionality, including - A Secure Partition Manager (SPM) to manage Secure Partitions in Secure-EL0, which can be used to implement simple management and security services. - An SDEI dispatcher to route interrupt-based SDEI events. - An Exception Handling Framework (EHF) that allows dispatching of EL3 interrupts to their registered handlers, to facilitate firmware-first error handling. - A dynamic configuration framework that enables each of the firmware images to be configured at runtime if required by the platform.
 It also enables loading of a hardware configuration (for example, a kernel device tree) as part of the FIP, to be passed through the firmware stages.
-This feature is now incorporated inside the firmware configuration framework (fconf), which is still flagged as experimental. - Support for alternative boot flows, for example to support platforms where the EL3 Runtime Software is loaded using other firmware or a separate secure system processor, or where a non-TF-A ROM expects BL2 to be loaded at EL3. - Support for the GCC, LLVM and Arm Compiler 6 toolchains. - Support for combining several libraries into a "romlib" image that may be shared across images to reduce memory footprint.
-The romlib image is stored in ROM but is accessed through a jump-table that may be stored in read-write memory, allowing for the library code to be patched. - Support for the Secure Partition Manager Dispatcher (SPMD) component as a new standard service. - Support for ARMv8.3 pointer authentication in the normal and secure worlds.
-The use of pointer authentication in the normal world is enabled whenever architectural support is available, without the need for additional build flags.
-Use of pointer authentication in the secure world remains an experimental configuration at this time and requires the BRANCH\PROTECTION option to be set to non-zero. - Position-Independent Executable (PIE) support.
-Currently for BL2, BL31, and TSP, with further support to be added in a future release.
+This feature is now incorporated inside the firmware configuration framework (fconf). - Support for alternative boot flows, for example to support platforms where the EL3 Runtime Software is loaded using other firmware or a separate secure system processor, or where a non-TF-A ROM expects BL2 to be loaded at EL3. - Support for Errata management firmware interface. - Support for the GCC, LLVM and Arm Compiler 6 toolchains. - Support for combining several libraries into a "romlib" image that may be shared across images to reduce memory footprint.
+The romlib image is stored in ROM but is accessed through a jump-table that may be stored in read-write memory, allowing for the library code to be patched. - Position-Independent Executable (PIE) support.